Website Manager

 FAQs for Current & Prospective Parents

-What is Sting’s mission?
+What is Mount Vernon Sting Soccer Club's mission?

 Our mission is to provide quality coaching focused on individual player development, teamwork, and having fun while playing in a competitive environment.
 We pride ourselves on developing the skills and knowledge each player needs to succeed at the high school level and beyond.